naninovel/docs/docs/api/index.md

 #### Example
 ```
-; Given there is a prefab stored in `Assets/Resources/Rain.prefab`, spawn it
+; Given the project contains an `Assets/Resources/Rain.prefab` asset, spawn it
 @spawn Rain
 ```